trigaten/Learn_Prompting/docs/applied_prompting/mc_tutorial.md

 # LSAT (Multiple Choice)

-Let's use GPT to solve a LSAT[^1] question!
+Let's use GPT to solve an LSAT[^1] question!

 [^1]:
 The LSAT (Law School Admission Test) is a standardized test used by law schools in the United States to assess the critical thinking and analytical reasoning skills of prospective students.

-Here is a LSAT question:

-Give it a try, and do your best to explain your reasoning.
+Below is an example LSAT question.
+Consider how you would answer, and how you would explain your reasoning.

 ```md
 <!-- highlight-start -->